Where is Iceland?

 What about Internet access?

 - Icelandic National Broadcasting Service (RUV) is a public-service broadcaster owned by the state, which runs national radio and TV services.
-The RUV has to promote the Icelandic language, history and culture.
+The RUV must promote the Icelandic language, history and culture.
 There is guaranteed press freedom.

 - There is an efficient airmail service to Europe and USA.